 “We wanted a house that would be very easy to be in,” says Bensen.
 “The philosophy was that the common area is a gathering place for people.
 The rooms are ancillary.
 The house is designed to make it easy for people to want to gather.”
 Her home’s design lends to its function, often filled with guests at all ten seats of her dining room table.
 The Woodland Dune House has itself become a metaphor for Bensen’s open, hospitable spirit.
 “It’s all about good flow that brings the outside in,” she says of the home’s design.

 One way the house welcomes outsiders in is through the middle module’s floor-to-ceiling windows.
-“The mullions between the windows are engineered to be as narrow as possible, [about five inches], so the glass could be expansive,” says Rappe.
+“The mullions between the windows are engineered to be as narrow as possible [about five inches] so the glass could be expansive,” says Rappe.
 He built the space considering every angle, making sure even those who are seated have uninterrupted views of the woods.
 “The precision and level of detail was high,” Bensen recalls.
-Rappe relied on Marvin Ultimate Awnings, Ultimate Casements, and Ultimate In-Swing French Doors for the home’s construction, and was able to easily customize the large format panes for the project’s needs.
+Rappe relied on Ultimate Awnings, Casements and Inswing French Doors from the Marvin Signature Collection for the home’s construction, and was able to easily customize the large format panes for the project’s needs.

 Now, seven years after the home was completed, Bensen and her family find themselves at the Woodland Dune house as much as possible.
 “I sit through Friday traffic just to get two nights at the house instead of one on the weekends,” she says.
 Bensen’s favorite spot in the entire house is an armchair in her living room overlooking the side of the dune.
 It was in that spot, in one of the early days in the new home, that she picked up the phone and called Rappe. “‘Why is this house so zen-like?’” she recalls asking him.
 Rappe’s very intentional proportions play a large role in the home’s peaceful vibe, but Rappe also credits the beautiful, wooded plot.
 “It’s a wonderful ecological area,” he says.
 “Because it’s on a Great Lake, the dunes are particularly beautiful.”
 Rappe did as little excavation as possible on the dune to maintain the surrounding woods.